What's the Difference Between a NYC Co-op and a Condo?

 If you have ever wondered what a co-op is or what a condo is, you're one of many.
 It's a common question that those working in real estate hear.

-Knowing the difference between them and the process to purchase is crucial to any buyer considering either.
+Knowing the difference between them and the purchasing process is crucial to any buyer considering either.

 Co-ops or cooperatives may not be what you imagine.
-It's actually a not a piece of real estate but a corporation with shares.
+It's not a piece of real estate but a corporation with shares.
 These shares get divided among its corporation members.

-What's unique is that these shares then get expressed in the form of a proprietary lease of a residential unit in a building.
-Each unit represents a specific number of shares.
+What's unique is that these shares then get expressed as a proprietary lease of a residential unit in a building.
+Each team represents a specific number of shares.

 For example, a two-bedroom apartment may hold 250 shares in a cooperative, while a one-bedroom apartment expresses 150 shares.

-Each owner actually owns their own residential unit, but shares the real property that is known as the common areas of the condominium.
+Each owner owns their residential unit but shares the real property and the condominium's common areas.

-Condos have their own peculiarity in that the real property buyers are purchasing is essentially air rights as many condo units are just a space within a larger structure or building.
+Condos are peculiar because the genuine property buyers purchase is essentially air rights, as many condo units are just a space within a larger structure or building.

-It's easy to see from this perspective, that owning a co-op or condo unit is, indeed, distinct from buying a home, a townhouse, or a building.
+From this perspective, it's easy to see that owning a co-op or condo unit is distinct from buying a home, a townhouse, or a building.

 How Are Condos and Co-ops Different?